AdsCryptoz22/EasyBuildSystem/README.md

 Use add-ons or create your own add-ons without importing a change in the system code.

-Like the add-on AOE available in the repository, which will significantly increase your performance on scenes where you have a lot of parts, or other add-ons like the [The Forest Like](https://www.youtube.com/watch?v=GMeZ9TLTIsQ).
+Like the add-on AOE available in the repository, which will significantly increase your performance of your scenes if you have a lot of parts, or other add-ons like the [The Forest Like](https://www.youtube.com/watch?v=GMeZ9TLTIsQ).

 Other features are available you can view the asset description for that.